“If I were at Ajax, I’d give him a chance.” | Goal.com English Oman

 Janse, however, earns high praise.
 “He’s making huge strides, especially since the winter break.
 If I were at Ajax, I’d give him a chance,” Lukkien tells the Amsterdam club’s technical staff.

-However, he stops short of recommending that Land stay in Groningen for another season.
-“That would put me in the shoes of our technical director (Mo Allach, ed.), and he’s perfectly capable of forming his own opinion.
-I became a coach to help players; if I thought Tygo was ready, I’d say so.
-But he still needs to play a lot more football, and that’s more likely here than at PSV.”
+Yet he stops short of advising Land to stay on at FC Groningen.
+“That would put me in the technical director’s seat, and Mo Allach is perfectly capable of forming his own view.
+My job is to develop players.
+If I truly believed Tygo was ready, I’d say so.
+But he still needs a year of regular first-team football, and that’s more likely here than at PSV.”

 Lukkien does, however, note that Janse can be too complacent and must sharpen his awareness.
 “I’m not sure if that’s the right word, but he’s not quite alert enough.
 But generally, he thinks ahead and avoids trouble.”